paragpathak2006/test_water/docs/SOLUTION.md

 Given a solid fluid volume, the task is to extract a fluid volume and surfaces from the solid.

 ## Approach
-I chose the convex hull difference algorithm, as we are dealing with internal fluid cavities, and the given solid part was in STL format.
+The convex hull difference algorithm was chosen, as we are dealing with internal fluid cavities, and the given solid part was in STL format.
 It is also more exact as compared to other volumetric voxel-based methods and works for many cases of fluid channel extraction.
 Many library functions are readily available for handling the algorithm

 ![alt text](image.png)
 ## Algorithm Selection